 “Wow… Makes sense… If they were classified as machines, it wouldn’t be a crime shutting one down against their will…”

 “Exactly.
 The so-called AI-Law establishes from which point on an artificial being is considered intelligent.
 Basically, from the moment on an AI is self-conscious, it’s considered a living being.
 And as such, it has the right to live, just like any Human being.
 Even tho, there are still many considering Androids and Bioandroids machines…”

 “Just as there’s racism against aliens…” I say earnestly.

 Aia looks at me with big eyes, also getting earnest.

 “True… racism still exists… In any species… That’s not something purely human.
 You’ll find someone being racist against one sole species or against any not its own…”

-“Yeah,” I sigh, “that hasn’t changed much… Some, perhaps… At least there is no more racism between Humans… I was always exposed to it, since I was a kid.
-Asian looks… there was always an asshole reminding me of Pearl Harbor…”
+“Yeah,” I sigh, “that hasn’t changed much… Some, perhaps… At least there is no more racism among Humans… I was always exposed to it, since I was a kid.
+Dark skin, Asian looks… there was always an asshole reminding me of Pearl Harbor…”

 “Oh~ That dates back to the Second World War… It was a surprise attack by the Japanese Empire against the United States, moving the latter to enter the war.
 It was always considered a despicable, cowardly and unnecessary attack… I won’t negate it, but my family had nothing to do with it… Plus, I am a US citizen, as I was born here, in Los Angeles.”